ensamblador/ensamblador/readme.md

 # 👋 Hi there, I'm Enrique Rodriguez

 - I'm a Senior Solutions Architect @ AWS.
-I like to build specializing in Cloud and Generative AI implementations.
+I like to build specializing in Cloud and Generative Applied AI.
 - As today, I help organizations transform their businesses through innovative and responsible AI solutions.
 - Master Degree in Data Science @ UDD and Electrical Engineer Universidad de Santiago
 - This is my Resume [(markdown)](Enrique.Rodriguez.Dec2025.md) [(pdf)](Enrique.Rodriguez.Dec2025.pdf)